Wedding Invitation Etiquette – Parents Names!

 In addition to designing wedding invitations, I provide a lot of wedding invitation etiquette advice…such as how to word the invitation properly, what phrases to use for a church verses a non-religious venue, whether to use the bride and grooms’ middle names, how to mention attire, whether to direct guests to a registry, where to list a wedding website, and the list goes on and on.
 With more and more couples paying for or contributing significantly to their own wedding budget, many couples are asking for my advice on when and where to list the couples’ parents’ names on their wedding invitation.

-Traditional wedding invitation etiquette has provided some guidelines that I refer to when I answer this question.
-First, wedding etiquette would have whomever is paying for the wedding named as the “host” of the wedding at the top of the wedding invitation.
-Therefore, if that host is a parent, they should be named at the top of the wedding invitation, i.e, “Mr. and Mrs. John Smith request the honor of your presence”:
+Traditional wedding invitation etiquette provides some guidelines that I refer to when I answer this question.
+First, wedding etiquette dictates that whomever is paying for the wedding named as the “host” of the wedding at the top of the wedding invitation.
+Therefore, if that host is a parent, they should be named at the top of the wedding invitation.
+For example we might say “Mr. and Mrs. John Smith request the honor of your presence”:

 Exceptions to wedding invitation etiquette

-There are several reasons to part ways with traditional wedding etiquette with respect to wedding invitation wording.
-Whether to list or omit a parent’s name is ultimately a personal choice, but the following reasons come up often 1) Parents who cannot afford to contribute to the wedding often want to be named or honored 2) Parents who cannot afford to contribute to the wedding are often embarrassed when omitted from the invitation, 3) Parents who are contributing, albeit a small amount, are offended by being omitted, 4) Step-parents who have been in their son or daughter’s lives for many years are hurt if not named and finally, 5) parents are afraid their invitees will not recognize the name of a bride or groom and decline the invitation.
+I have found there are several reasons to part ways with traditional wedding etiquette with respect to wedding invitation wording.
+Whether to list or omit a parent’s name is ultimately a personal choice, but the following reasons come up often 1) Parents who cannot afford to contribute to the wedding often want to be named or honored 2) those who cannot afford to contribute to the wedding are often embarrassed when omitted from the invitation, 3) mothers and fathers who are contributing, albeit a small amount, are offended by being omitted, 4) Step-parents who have been in their son or daughter’s lives for many years are hurt if not named and finally, 5) those parents that might be afraid their invitees will not recognize the name of a bride or groom and decline the invitation.
 Ultimately though every couple will decide what makes them most comfortable.